 Medicare can be pretty complex, and you’ll likely find terms you’ll need to familiarize yourself with regarding your coverage.
-Coinsurance (also known as cost-sharing) is one of the many terms you’ll see when dealing with your coverage.
+Coinsurance (or cost-sharing) is one of the many terms you’ll see when dealing with your coverage.
 Below we’ll discuss how Medicare defines coinsurance and how it works.

 How Medicare Coinsurance Works